google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 To teenage boys with clear skin holding Upenya Cosmetics products.

-At Upenya, we believe that confidence starts with understanding your skin.
-Every teen, across every shade, sensitivity, and story, deserves thoughtful, specialised care.
+At Upenya, we believe confidence starts with understanding your skin.
+Every teen, across every shade, sensitivity and story, deserves thoughtful, specialised care.

 Skincare made for South African acne-prone teen skin